carlosdagos/haskell-sql-edsl-demo/slides/presentation.md

 - Developed by the good people at Asahi Net, Inc

-- Developed from scratch as a response to some issues found using HaskellDB
+- Developed as a response to issues found using HaskellDB

 - Runs on top of [`HDBC`](https://hackage.haskell.org/package/HDBC)